 Ecamm Live will stay logged into Facebook unless you manually log out, or if you remove permissions for Ecamm Live in Facebook’s account settings.

 If you’d like to log out of Facebook, first make sure Facebook is selected in the Destination menu.
-Then go to the Ecamm Live menu at the top of your display, and select Log out.
+Then go to the Ecamm Live menu at the top of your display, and select Log Out Facebook.
 In the Main Window, we’ll ask to confirm before logging you out.
 Pick Log Out.

-A Few Advanced Settings for Facebook Live
+Advanced Settings for Facebook Live